Automation and Taxation: Introduction

-Information and Communication Technologies (ICT) diffusion has different effects.
-Until 2007, we do not observe any effect on total revenues, but observe an increasing demand for labor in automating industries.
-At the country level, employment effects are negative, but wages, capital prices and aggregate labor income increased accompanied with an expansion of output.
+We find that the impact of automation depends on the technology type and the phase of diffusion.
+During the early phase (1995-2007), robots had a negative impact on aggregate tax revenues accompanied with decreasing factor income from capital and labor, and a shift from capital taxes to taxes on goods.
+After 2008, the effect of robots on factor markets and taxation disappears.
+Information and Communication Technologies (ICT) show different effects.
+Until 2007, we do not observe any effect on total revenues but an increasing demand for labor in automating industries.
+Country level employment effects are negative, but wages, capital prices, aggregate labor income, and output increased.
 We observe a change in the structure of taxation from capital to labor.
-After 2008, ICT diffusion had a positive effect on aggregate income induced by rising capital revenues.
-We also find an increasing employment share of the service sector.
-We do not observe any effect on total tax revenues but a decreasing share of the taxes on goods.
+After 2008, ICT diffusion shows a positive association with income and the employment share of the service sector.
+However, we do not find any effect on total tax revenues.

+We conduct a battery of robustness checks to guard against various empirical concerns, such as: the late phase of AT diffusion coinciding with the 2008 global financial crisis; country-specific confounding factors, e.g. related to globalization and the tax system; and the potential endogeneity of the AT diffusion.

-AT diffusion goes through different phases with different effects on the amount and structure of tax revenues.
-Labor offsetting during the early phase of automation is compensated by the creation of new jobs in later phases.
-These processes are accompanied with structural change in the industrial composition.
-Given our observations, concerns about the sustainability of fiscal revenues appear short-sighted when only looking at the early phases of automation.
+Our results suggest that AT diffusion goes through different phases with different effects on taxes.
+Labor offsetting effects during an early phase may be compensated by the creation of new jobs in later periods accompanied with structural change in the industrial composition.
+However, given our observations, concerns about the sustainability of fiscal revenues appear short-sighted when only looking at the early phases of automation.
+Our framework provides structural arguments that enable a better understanding of the economic impacts of automation and macro-level effects on taxation.
+To the best of our knowledge, this is the first empirical study providing insights on the impact of automation on public finances.

-Our study is subject to two major limitations.
-First, the split into an early and late phase of diffusion coincides with the financial crisis 2007/08 which is motivated by the concern that taxation could affected by fiscal policy reforms in response to the crisis.
-To address the concern that the crisis might also have affected the technological dynamics, we include --- in addition to country, time and industry fixed effects (FE) --- public finance related controls and GDP growth rates.
-We check the robustness by splitting the sample of European countries into different groups (East, North, South).

-Second, our approach is blind to the distributional consequences of automation.
-Tax burdens differ across individuals, firms and whole industries.
-Here, we focus at aggregate income effects and their relation to taxation, but we offer a short discussion of wage inequality across industries and its relation to taxation.

-Despite these limitations, our analysis reveals a series of new insights: First, we empirically examine the link between the structure of production and taxation.
-It is a long-lived debate to which extent technological change alters distribution of factor income \cite[e.g.][]{karabarbounis2014global, barkai2020declining}.
-Our analysis links the debate on factor shares to fiscal policy.